to-sky/greenpepperclub/wp-content/plugins/visualcomposer/readme.txt

 * New: copy/paste elements across columns
 * New: option to name elements with custom titles
 * New: temporary hide elements with ‘eye’ control
-* Update: settings and custom CSS window user interface
+* Update: settings and custom css window user interface
 * Update: Faq Toggle element rename

 = 1.1.1 =